Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Matching procedure in general

 \subsection{Parametrization of the matching relations}

 In the following we discuss different possibilities to perform the high-scale matching.
-Specifically, when defining $m$-loop matching, one needs to consistently expand either in terms of the running parameter of the fundamental theory $\alpha$ or of the EFT $\hat{\alpha}$.
+Specifically, for a matching at some given loop order, one needs to consistently expand either in terms of the running parameter of the fundamental theory $\alpha$ or of the EFT $\hat{\alpha}$.
 In principle both options are correct and equivalent.
 However, once perturbation theory is truncated it matters whether truncation is done at the order $(\alpha)^m$ or $(\hat{\alpha})^m$, because these two kinds of expansions differ by higher-order terms.
 We give a simple illustration using a 1-loop toy example which is similar to the case of the Higgs pole mass calculation.

 We suppose the exact matching condition is given by the equality

 where $\Gamma$ is some Green function.
 In the full theory, the 1-loop expression is

 where $\Delta_\gamma$ and $\Delta_c$ are numerical coefficients.
 In the EFT, the 1-loop expression reads